 This act was passed in the midst of the “digital revolution” that saw major data management changes occurring in almost every industry — healthcare was no exception.
 Despite some initial opposition in the House, the bill eventually cleared the Senate with a 100-0 vote (a rare accomplishment for anything related to healthcare).
-Now, more than 20 years since President Clinton signed this bill into law, businesses in healthcare and other related industries are still trying to determine which regulations, if any, actively apply to them.
+Now, more than 20 years since President Clinton signed this bill into law, businesses in healthcare and other related industries, including health insurance companies, are still trying to determine which regulations, if any, actively apply to them.

 HIPAA Passed a New Set of Digital Regulations for Businesses

 Navigating the government’s web of regulations — and corresponding programs — can often be very confusing.
 In this article, we will discuss the current consequences of passing HIPAA and how this bill has impacted many businesses’ patient statement printing and mailing needs.
-We will also discuss a few things your business can do to improve its statement management practices in ways that are both compliant with HIPAA and good for your bottom line.
+We will also discuss a few things your business can do to improve its statement management practices in ways that are both compliant with HIPAA and good for your bottom line, such as utilizing HIPAA-compliant printing services.

 What Are the Most Important Components of HIPAA, Title II?

 Two of the most “personal” categories of information related to any given person will be their financial information and information regarding their health.
-Naturally, in the healthcare industry — where finance and health uniquely intersect — the need for protecting information has always been present.
+Naturally, the need to protect healthcare documents and information has always been present in the healthcare industry, where finance and health uniquely intersect.
 The healthcare industry has been notoriously subject to fraud, stolen information, misuse of information, and even outright scams (particularly scams targeting senior citizens).

 In order to minimize these active risks, the Federal Government passed HIPAA and attempted to create a universal set of healthcare information management standards.
 HIPAA established a specific category of information, known as “protected health information” (PHI), to which all related regulations would apply.
 Following the act, it was no longer just the “right thing to do” to protect consumer’s information, but (due to the introduction of various fees) it also became the financially justifiable thing to do as well.